We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 The CAA’s statutory duties and functions in relation to airspace change are contained in the Transport Act 2000 and the Civil Aviation Authority (Air Navigation) Directions 2023.

 The Directions require the CAA to develop and publish procedures, and guidance on such procedures, for the development, making and consideration of a proposal for a permanent change to airspace design, a temporary change to airspace design, or an airspace trial.
-This procedure and guidance are published as CAP 1616 Airspace Change.
-Any procedure must be proportionate and reflect published Government policy.
-The airspace design approved by CAA is published in the UK Aeronautical Information Publication (AIP).
+These procedures and guidance are published as CAP 1616 Airspace Change, and we must take them into account, as well as the Airspace Modernisation Strategy, when making a decision on a proposal for a permanent or temporary change to airspace design.

-The 2023 Directions also require the CAA to publish a prioritisation principles document setting out our general approach to the order in which we will consider airspace change proposals submitted for regulatory decision.
-That document must take into account the Airspace Modernisation Strategy and any associated implementation plans, the priority that needs to be given to urgent safety and national security proposals, and any other policy objective notified to the CAA by the Secretary of State.
+The Directions require the CAA to publish a prioritisation principles document setting out our approach to the order in which we will consider airspace change proposals submitted for regulatory decision.

 • it secures the most efficient use of airspace [see definition 1] consistent with the safe operation of aircraft and the expeditious flow of air traffic. [see definition 2]